Jeff5xdata/thepainhouse/FOOD_TRACKER_README.md

 ### Services

--   `ChompApiService`: Handles communication with the Chomp API
+-   `FatSecretApiService`: Handles communication with the FatSecret Platform API

 ### Components